Micronesia entry requirements for Cameroon passport holders

 Proof of departure from Micronesia

 Immigration officers routinely ask for a confirmed onward or return ticket.
-Have a printed or digital copy of your flight booking ready.
-This applies even for short visits.
+Have a printed copy or a digital version on your phone ready.

 Recommended